wherby/dora/docs/src/main/paradox/index.md

-# Doradilla
+# Dora

-This is the introduction for doradilla library.
+This is the introduction for dora library.

 @@toc { depth=1 }